 Ride Hard, Ride Well and Ride Often……Joey

-Joey is on staff at Carnegie Mellon University in Athletics, a certified personal trainer, group fitness specialist and the lead Master Trainer for Cycling Fusion.
+Joey is a certified personal trainer, group fitness specialist and the lead Master Trainer for Cycling Fusion.
 Joey currently teaches indoor cycling at several Pittsburgh clubs and loves to fuse his passion for the ride with his love of training, technology and of course the music.

 Latest posts by Joey Stabile (see all)

 - ICI/PRO Podcast 0019 – 111218 High Hopes Ride Delivered by Dave Norfleet - December 2, 2018

 - The Weekly Ride – 11/12/18 High Hopes Dave Norfleet - December 2, 2018